SHIN SPLINTS

 • For people who train predominately with high impact activities such as running, mixing in a low impact activities to their training regime every few days can help relieve some pressure on the shins whilst still working out.

-• Have your running and jumping/landing technique analysed by a sports physio or exercise physiologist here
+• Have your running and jumping/landing technique analysed by one of our Sports Physiotherapists ↗ or Exercise Physiologists ↗:

 Eliza Price